Virtual World News

 The team at Trion monitored the situation throughout the day and night, raising server caps and converting the EU Icewatch server to a Trial Only Shard, but commented that opening new clusters today might be a necessity for North American shards.

 [Thanks to everyone who sent this in!]Permalink | Email this | Comments

 So what do you think -- are petitions to resurrect or save MMOs a waste of time?
 Or do you sign them anyway, just in case there's a tiny chance they might work?

 Every morning, the Massively bloggers probe the minds of their readers with deep, thought-provoking questions about that most serious of topics: massively online gaming.
 We crave your opinions, so grab your caffeinated beverage of choice and chime in on today's Daily Grind!

-The Daily Grind: How could studios 'sunset-proof' their MMOs? originally appeared on Massively on Fri, 14 Jun 2013 08:00:00 EST. Please see our terms for use of feeds.
+The Daily Grind: Are petitions to resurrect MMOs a waste of time? originally appeared on Massively on Fri, 14 Jun 2013 08:00:00 EST. Please see our terms for use of feeds.

 In a lengthy and detailed blog post, Goblinworks' Ryan Dancey explained what the GW team considers to be Pathfinder Online's "minimum viable product."
 He also explained that early enrollment users will first gain access to what is effectively a barebones version of the game, with the focus from the team being on building a strong foundation for the content to come.
 Development will continue in phases from there.

 Most important for backers is the announcement of a timeline; early enrollment for Pathfinder Online is currently set for the third quarter of 2014 and is expected to run for around 18 months.
 With that schedule, unrestricted territorial warfare would launch in the first quarter of 2016.
 Goblinworks is billing the long development pipeline as an opportunity for players to get in on the ground floor and witness MMO development from the inside out.